Dubhe28/youtube-dl/README.md

 ## MODIFICATION

 This version of youtube-dl was modified to include the options to download basic video information(id, title, view_count, like_count, dislike_count, upload_date, uploader, uploader_id, webpage_url) and to download the comments of the video while downloading the video.
-The new options can be used only on videos from YouTube.com.
-'YouTube DATA API (v3)' was used to download video comments.
+The new options can be used only on videos from YouTube.com. **YouTube DATA API (v3)** was used to download video comments.

 The basic video information will be downloaded with the video using '-b' or '--download-info' option.
 Using the '--download-comments' option, the video comments would be downloaded with the video.